Pray4Lovee/pezkuwi-sdk/.github/ZOMBIENET_FLAKY_TESTS.md

 # Zombienet Flaky Tests

-This document explains how to manage flaky or temporarily disabled zombienet tests in the Polkadot SDK repository.
+This document explains how to manage flaky or temporarily disabled zombienet tests in the Pezkuwi SDK repository.

 ## Overview